Topological dipoles of quantum skyrmions: Discussion

 Our explicit treatment of spin-wave fluctuations in Section \ref{sec:Spinwavetheory} transparently shows how this can be reconciled with previous calculations of Psaroudaki {\it et al.} \cite{Psaroudaki2017} who found a finite skyrmion mass $m_{\rm eff} \neq 0$.
 It is important to realize that the collective coordinate, $R_i = R_{{\rm cl},i} + R_{{\rm mag},i}$ see Eq.~\eqref{eq:DecompCoord}, decomposes into a classical part $R_{{\rm cl},i}$ representing the translational magnon zero-mode and a contribution attributed to the remaining magnon excitations, $R_{{\rm mag},i} = \frac{1}{4\pi s Q_{\rm top}} \epsilon_{ij} P'_{{\rm mag},j}$, where $P'_{{\rm mag},j}$ is the associated linear momentum.
 As the topological dipole moment is conserved, the collective coordinate is independent of time, $\partial_t R_i = 0$.
 This implies that the magnon excitations impose a non-trivial dynamics on the classical component because $\partial_t R_{{\rm cl},i} = - \partial_t R_{{\rm mag},i}$.
-Consequently, after integrating out the spin-wave excitations, the equation of motion for $R_{{\rm cl},i}$ is renormalized, and this renormalization was calculated in Ref.~\cite{Psaroudaki2017}.
-The finite mass $m_{\rm eff}$ found in that work allows a cyclotron motion for the classical component $R_{{\rm cl},i}$ with frequency $\omega_c = |\vec G|/m_{\rm eff}$, where $|\vec G| = 4\pi s |Q_{\rm top}|$, that revolves around a constant $R_i$.
+Consequently, after integrating out the spin-wave excitations, the equation of motion for $R_{{\rm cl},i}$ is renormalized and this renormalization was calculated in Ref.~\cite{Psaroudaki2017}.
+This means that the coordinate in Eq.~\eqref{eq:withmass} is distinct from the coordinate of Eq.~\eqref{eq:Pconservation}, as the former should be rather identified with $R_{{\rm cl},i}$.
+The finite mass $m_{\rm eff}$ allows a cyclotron motion for the classical component $R_{{\rm cl},i}$ with frequency $\omega_c = |\vec G|/m_{\rm eff}$, where $|\vec G| = 4\pi s |Q_{\rm top}|$, that revolves around a constant $R_i$.
 This revolving motion must be counterbalanced by the motion of a magnon cloud represented by $R_{{\rm mag},i}$, see the illustration in Fig.~\ref{fig:cloud}.
-Whether this internal dynamics of the classical coordinate $R_{{\rm cl},i}$ with frequency $\omega_c$ can be detected experimentally is an open question.
-Any exchange of linear momentum with the magnetic system is likely to couple to the topological dipole moment and hence to $\vec R_i$ such that an experiment addressing the dynamics of $R_{{\rm cl},i}$ requires a clever design.
-Note that the experiment of Ref.~\cite{Buttner2015} used yet another definition for the collective coordinate that yields a different value for $m_{\rm eff}$, see also the discussions in Refs.~\cite{Kravchuk2018,Wu2022}.